Closed captioning: Technical development of closed captioning

-Closed captioning was first demonstrated in the United States at the First National Conference on Television for the Hearing Impaired in Nashville, Tennessee, in 1971.
+Closed captioning was first demonstrated in the United States at the First National Conference on Television for the Hearing Impaired at the University of Tennessee in Knoxville, Tennessee, in December 1971.
 A second demonstration of closed captioning was held at Gallaudet College (now Gallaudet University) on February 15, 1972, where ABC and the National Bureau of Standards demonstrated closed captions embedded within a normal broadcast of The Mod Squad.

 At the same time in the UK the BBC was demonstrating its Ceefax text based broadcast service which they were already using as a foundation to the development of a closed caption production system.
-They were working with Professor Alan Newell from the University of Southampton who had been developing prototypes in the late 1960s.
+They were working with professor Alan Newell from the University of Southampton who had been developing prototypes in the late 1960s which became part of the core specification of the Teletext platform.

 The closed captioning system was successfully encoded and broadcast in 1973 with the cooperation of PBS station WETA.
-As a result of these tests, the FCC in 1976 set aside line 21 for the transmission of closed captions.
+As a result of these tests, the FCC in 1976 set aside Line 21 for the transmission of closed captions.
 PBS engineers then developed the caption editing consoles that would be used to caption prerecorded programs.

 The BBC in the UK was the first broadcaster to include closed captions (called subtitles in the UK) in 1979 based on the Teletext framework for pre-recorded programming.

+Real-time captioning

 Real-time captioning, a process for captioning live broadcasts, was developed by the National Captioning Institute in 1982.
-In real-time captioning, stenotype operators who are able to type at speeds of over 225 words per minute provide captions for live television programs, allowing the viewer to see the captions within two to three seconds of the words being spoken.
+As developed in 1992, real-time captioning used stenotype operators who are able to type at speeds of up to 375 words per minute provide captions for live television programs, allowing the viewer to see the captions within two to three seconds of the words being spoken.

-Major US producers of captions are WGBH-TV, VITAC, CaptionMax and the National Captioning Institute.
-In the UK and Australasia, Ai-Media, Red Bee Media, itfc, and Independent Media Support are the major vendors.

-Improvements in speech recognition technology means that live captioning may be fully or partially automated.
+Improvements in speech recognition technology mean that live captioning may be fully or partially automated.
 BBC Sport broadcasts use a "respeaker": a trained human who repeats the running commentary (with careful enunciation and some simplification and markup) for input to the automated text generation system.
 This is generally reliable, though errors are not unknown.

+In the 1980s, DARPA sponsored a number of projects aimed at developing automatic speech recognition software.
+Much of this work was done by researchers at Carnegie Mellon University.
+In the 1990s, this program included a novel focus of using this technology for news transcription purposes.
+Later developments have yielded live, real-time AI-based captioning generating systems.